imbaterry11/NYUS.2/README.md

 ### Training and feature importance quantification

 ### Using model
-Ready-to-use model can be download at https://drive.google.com/drive/folders/1TtA90lvq5PLpSi9TSDXRMa7R1vr0HbDC?usp=sharing
+Ready-to-use model can be download at [here]( https://drive.google.com/drive/folders/1TtA90lvq5PLpSi9TSDXRMa7R1vr0HbDC?usp=sharing).

-The current model was deployed at https://grapecoldhardiness.shinyapps.io/grape_freezing_tolerance/ Upon the use of the tools provided in this repo, please cite:
+The current model was deployed at [the Cornell grape freezing tolerance prediction app](https://grapecoldhardiness.shinyapps.io/grape_freezing_tolerance/).

+Upon the use of the tools provided in this repo, please cite: